hihipy/resume-tex-fit/README.md

 Browse a few real, open-source `.tex` templates, decide on a style, then have the AI reproduce that look in the knob-wired structure.
 Everything below is a repository you can clone and read, not a hosted editor.

 For this tool, favor the **article-class, single-file** templates (Jake's, sb2nov, latexcv, rover-resume).
-Their sizing lives in the preamble where the knob can drive it.
-The **class-based** ones (AltaCV, Awesome-CV, moderncv, Deedy) are better used as visual reference, since their sizing is locked inside a `.cls`.
+Their sizing lives in the preamble where the knob can drive it directly.
+The **class-based** ones (AltaCV, Awesome-CV, moderncv, Deedy) keep their sizing inside a `.cls`, so the prompt has to inline that into one file first.
+It can, but the conversion is less reliable, so treat them as a visual reference and let the AI reproduce the look in the simpler single-file structure.

 | Template | What it is | License | Source |
 | --- | --- | --- | --- |